-It’s a mere phrase – but really, it’s an idea, a way of being in the world.
-And the idea is that, no matter where I happened to be in the world: that that would be my home.
-From the Andes of Peru, to the streets of Cartagena, to the islands of Ecuador: no matter where I happened to find myself: that was home.
-Whether for a day, a month, a week – it didn’t matter.
+Really, this an idea, more than a phrase; it’s a way of being in the world.
+From the Andes of Peru, to the streets of Cartagena, to the islands of Ecuador: no matter where I happened to find myself in the world: that would be home.
+Whether for a day, a month, a week ~ it didn’t matter.
 The amount of time was irrelevant.
-It was more the feeling I wanted to create within myself; to look at a place less as a foreign environment, and more as my home.
-A home where I am not the “other” – but a place where I am accepted, and a part of (even when it does not at first appear that way).
+It was more the feeling I wanted to create within myself; to look at a place less as a foreign environment, & more as my home.
+A home where I am not the “other” ~ but a place where I am accepted, & a part of (even when it does not at first appear that way).

-At first, this may sound like a very simple thing: to be at home anywhere you are.
+At first, this may sound like a very simple thing: to be at home anywhere you go.
 But I dare you: try it.
 It is not, in fact, as easy as it sounds.
-And the ramifications of “feeling at home in the world” actually has quite large implications.
+And the ramifications of “being at home in the world” actually has quite large implications.

 Here are a few of those:

-- If everywhere is home, then I am safe everywhere – because at home, I feel safe and secure.
-At home is where I feel the most safe.
-So if everywhere is home, than I am safe and secure everywhere I go – and I bring that feeling with me, wherever I go.
+- If everywhere is home, then I am safe everywhere ~ because at home, I feel safe & secure.
+So if everywhere is home, than I am safe & secure everywhere I go, & I bring that feeling with me, wherever I go.

-- If everywhere is home, then I bring a sense of peace and self-assurance with me, wherever I go.
+- If everywhere is home, then I bring a sense of peace & self-assurance with me, wherever I go.